intelligenxe/.github/CONTRIBUTING.md

 ## Advantages of Contributing

-This open-source software (OSS) project provides contributors with the standard benefits of participating in the OSS ecosystem, including:
+This open-source software (OSS) platform provides contributors with the standard benefits of participating in the OSS ecosystem, including:

 - **Building a Public Portfolio (“The New Résumé”)**
   All contributions are publicly visible on our GitHub platform, serving as a verifiable, high-quality portfolio for contributors.